coffee2code/get-user-custom-field-values/readme.txt

 == Changelog ==

 = () =
+* Fix: Properly sanitize field name prior so use as part of a hook name
 * Change: Update widget to 012:
     * Correctly pass `$before` and `$after` args in call to `c2c_get_author_custom()`
     * Fix conditional check to properly wrap custom field in span when 'id' and/or 'class' is specified